elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/002-method-lookup.md

 The PDF generation library <a href="http://prawn.majesticseacreature.com">Prawn</a> provides a class that's designed to be inherited from, `Prawn::Document`.
 I made use of this functionality recently to build a small typesetting library for formatting technical articles.
 While I won't go into much detail here, you can check out the <a href="http://github.com/madriska/jambalaya">implementation and example code</a>.

 What you'll find in <a href="https://github.com/madriska/jambalaya/blob/master/lib/jambalaya.rb">lib/jambalaya.rb</a> is that except for a custom factory method for generating the document, Jambalaya introduces no new state, relying on calls to `Prawn::Document` to do all the heavy lifting.
-You can also see that <a href="https://github.com/madriska/jambalaya/blob/master/example/rbp_ch1.rb">examples/rbp_ch1.rb</a> gives the illusion of a totally new special purpose DSL, but that in truth, almost all the work is being done by Prawn under the hood.
+You can also see that <a href="https://github.com/madriska/jambalaya/blob/master/example/rbp_ch1.rb">examples/rbp_ch1.rb</a> gives the illusion of a new special purpose DSL, but that in truth, almost all the work is being done by Prawn under the hood.

 Unfortunately, the disadvantages of class inheritance become clear the farther away you get from these scenarios in which the subclass truly is analogous to its parent class.
 You get only one parent class, and chaining to it is a commitment that you must be willing to respect all the way up the hierarchy.
 For the scenarios we've shown, the benefits outweigh the drawbacks, but for many others, they do not.